Yandex Cloud

 • Database: Enter the database name.

-• User and Password: Enter the name and password of the user having access to the database, e.g., the database owner.
+• User and Password: Enter the name and password of the user who has access to the database, e.g., the database owner.

 • Advanced settings → Upload data in JSON format: Enable this option if you enabled Conversion rules in the advanced settings of the source endpoint.